ICE returns stolen Christopher Columbus letter to Spain

 Investigators learned that one of the copies had been stolen from the National Library of Catalonia in Barcelona and determined in 2012, that the one at the library was a forged copy.

-The stolen letter had been sold for about a million dollars in June 2011, according to ICE.
+The stolen letter had been sold for about $1 million in June 2011, according to ICE.

 The person who had the letter volunteered to transfer it after "extensive negotiations with the US Attorney's Office for the District of Delaware," ICE said.

 Experts examined the document and found that a chemical had been used to bleach the ink of the library's stamp and that the original paper fibers had been disturbed.
 It was also determined that the letter was "beyond all doubt" the original that was stolen from the National Library of Catalonia.

-"I am pleased to be able to return a priceless piece of cultural property to its rightful owners," Alysa D. Erichs, the Homeland Security Investigations acting deputy executive associate director said in a statement.
+"I am pleased to be able to return a priceless piece of cultural property to its rightful owners," Alysa D. Erichs, the Homeland Security Investigations acting deputy executive associate director, said in a statement.

 US has returned a Columbus letter before